 Tochta currently offers three different models of mattress that will have varying levels of appeal to buyers working on varying budgets, with differing spacial limitations, and with different preferences or needs as regards sleeping style: the Journey, Divini, and Utopia.
 Each mattress also has a number of design features and uses different materials or construction that will appeal to varying buyers.

-Perhaps the most appealing thing about Tochta mattresses for RV owners is the ability to customize any of the available models to the specific shape and RV mattress size of your bed area and tailor the layering, comfort, and support levels to your needs as a sleeper.
+Perhaps the most appealing thing about Tochta mattresses for RV owners is the ability to order a custom size for any of the available models to the specific shape and RV mattress size of your bed area and tailor the layering, comfort, and support levels to your needs as a sleeper.

 If the measurements and mattress size you require are not listed within the preset parameters on their online adjustment tool, you can simply contact the customer service team for a personalized Totcha mattress, who will, in most cases, be able to pull a custom RV mattress out of the hat to meet your specific mattress size needs.

 Those preset parameters are as follows: